EliznaM/Statistics_Literacy/quizzes/difftests_18_7.md

+QUIZ FOR DIFFERENCE TESTS, 18.7

 ### Null and Alternative Hypotheses for Difference Tests

-1. Which of the following correctly states the null hypothesis for testing if two population means differ?\
+1. Which of the following correctly states the null hypothesis for testing if two population means differ?

 ![](q1.png)  answer = B